If You Want To Save Lives Mr. Prime Minister, You Can Not Choose Sides

 The narrative surrounding the start of the current conflict, often traced to Hamas’s attack on October 7th, oversimplifies a much longer history of violence and unrest in the region.
 The Israeli-Palestinian conflict has endured for decades, with intermittent violence and fragile truces.
 Focusing solely on recent events risks overlooking the broader context, including the long-standing issues of occupation, resistance, and the suffering endured by civilians on all sides.
 Many Palestinians do not support groups like Hamas or Hezbollah, just as many Israelis oppose the policies of Prime Minister Netanyahu.
 Notably, significant protests have taken place within Israel, calling for an end to violence and greater efforts toward peace.

-The Iron Dome, Israel’s missile defense system, has often been lauded for its ability to intercept incoming rockets.
+Then there is the rhetoric surrounding the Iron Dome, Israel’s missile defense system, has often been lauded for its ability to intercept incoming rockets.
 However, reports and footage from Israeli citizens suggest that this defense is not foolproof.
 Some missiles have managed to bypass the system, causing destruction and loss of life.
-It is important to acknowledge the limitations of such defenses and avoid narratives that present them as invincible, as this can contribute to a false sense of security.
+It is important to acknowledge the limitations of such defenses and avoid narratives that present them as invincible, as this can contribute to a false sense of security for the people of Israel.
+As information becomes more accessible through modern technology, the public expects transparency and a balanced understanding of events.

 As the conflict continues, the toll on innocent civilians grows.
 Governments should prioritize the well-being of those caught in the crossfire, as they are the ones who bear the brunt of decisions made far from the battlefield.
 Canada, known for its peace-oriented diplomacy, should continue to advocate for de-escalation and dialogue rather than being drawn into protracted conflicts.
 Many Canadians hope that future leadership will reinforce this commitment to peace.